FACTBOX-Judge, banker, negotiator among candidates for Iran's presidency | Politics

 - Iran Islamic Rep

-Iranians have a choice between seven mostly hardline candidates in a president election on Friday, a contest likely to reinforce the authority of Ayatollah Ali Khamenei, the country's strongly anti-Western Supreme Leader.
-Clerical officials who vetted the candidates rejected several prominent moderates and conservatives, resulting in a field of five hardliners and two low-key moderates in the June 18 contest.
+Iranians have a choice between five mostly hardline candidates in a president election on Friday, a contest likely to reinforce the authority of Ayatollah Ali Khamenei, the country's strongly anti-Western Supreme Leader.
+Clerical officials who vetted the candidates rejected several prominent moderates and conservatives, initially resulting in a field of five hardliners and two low-key moderates.

+On Wednesday, two of the seven dropped out of the race, leaving just five contenders.
+President Hassan Rouhani, a pragmatist who orchestrated Iran's 2015 nuclear deal with world powers, is legally barred from running for a third four-year term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)